← back

 The minimum criteria for adding to the database are:

 • The project must have published schematics.
-For simple synths hand-drawn schematics, or Fritzring-like is ok.
+For simple synths hand-drawn schematics, or Fritzing-like diagrams/photos is ok.

 • For digital devices with a microcontroller, a firmware source code must be available.